-IRAs offer a better choice of investments.
+IRAs offer a better choice of investments, including the option to invest in gold.
 With a 401 (k) plan, you'll only have the options available in that specific plan, and usually no more than a couple of dozen mutual funds.
 Both 401 (k) plans and IRAs have valuable tax benefits, and you can contribute to both at the same time.
 The main difference between 401 (k) and IRAs is that employers offer 401 (k) plans, but people open them (using brokers or banks).

 In addition, you probably have more types of investments to choose from, not just mutual funds, but also individual stocks, bonds, and exchange-traded funds (ETFs), to name a few.
 But despite how positive all of this is, there are good reasons to have an IRA in addition to your 401 (k).
 An IRA not only gives you the ability to save even more, but it can also give you more investment options than you have in your employer-sponsored plan.
 And if you have a Roth IRA, there's also a chance to earn tax-free income in the future.

 A 401 (k) is a better option than an IRA if you want to invest more for retirement and aren't too picky about investment options.
 Most plans are limited to the securities (such as stocks and bonds) chosen by the employer.
 Instead, you must choose between keeping your 401 (k) account as it is with that company, transferring it to an IRA, or transferring it to your new employer's 401 (k) plan.
 Transferring your money to an IRA will often reduce the administrative and management fees you've been paying, which can affect the return on your investment over time.